ddeboer/data-import/README.md

 #### DateTimeToStringValueConverter

-There main use of DateTimeToStringValueConverter is to convert DateTime object into it's string representation in proper format.
+The main use of DateTimeToStringValueConverter is to convert DateTime object into it's string representation in proper format.
 Default format is 'Y-m-d H:i:s';

 ```php